ColinMario/Protondrive-for-Linux/README.md

 - `--remote-path dir/in/protondrive`
 - `--config <name-or-json>`: load a config from `~/.config/protondrive/sync-configs` or from the embedded templates.
 - `--watch` (upload only) + `--watch-debounce 30s`: keep watching for filesystem events and rerun `rclone` after changes settle.
+- `--robust` (default) keeps rerunning failed syncs with exponential backoff; tune it with `--max-attempts`, `--backoff-initial`, and `--backoff-max`.
 - `--dry-run`, `--no-progress`: pass through to rclone.
 - Extra rclone flags go after `--`, e.g. `protondrive sync ~/Docs -- --delete-after`.

+Robust mode is enabled automatically so long uploads/downloads can survive transient errors.
+Repeated attempts are idempotent because `rclone sync` skips already-mirrored files.
+Use `--robust=false` or `--max-attempts 1` to restore the one-shot behavior if your automation needs fast failures.

 Examples:
 ```bash